They are an important aspect of what sets it apart from other events.

 - Any expense related to your labor and time (salary, artist fees, etc.), which you are gifting freely to all the other participants.

 - Your ticket to enter the event.
 Everyone buys a ticket, including the organizers, and so should you.
-Note that even if tickets are sold out to the public, you will still able to buy them through a special link for artists.

 - Alchoolic drinks and pharmaceutical products.